Hannune-tech/local-LLM-server-setup/docker/README.md

-# Docker Setup and Configuration
+# Docker Setup and Configuration for AI Services
 This directory contains scripts and instructions for setting up Docker with GPU support for AI services.

 ## Motivation